vlang/adventofcode/README.md

 If you have a solution that is more complex than a single `.v` file, make a subdir with your GitHub ID under the appropriate year/day subdir, and place all files there.

+## Input file format

+1, Input file should ends with file extension `.input` 2, Input file should be directly copy-paste from AoC's example input with the following
+standard:
+- - No whitespace trimming (see note 1)
+- - No additional empty line
+- - No personal-specific input allowed to be example input file 3, If there are multiple example inputs for different parts in a day, suffix different input file with `-partX` where X is part number, then follows other citerions 4, Input file's name should relates to corresponding AoC problem, for example: AoC 2022 Day 7 relates to unix system's file system cmd operations, therefore, you could probably name it with`filesystem.input` or `cmd

 Note: when you add .input files, please turn off the auto trimming functionality of your editor/IDE.
 Some solutions require the .input files to have the exact same format that AoC uses, and trimming end